 In 1978, NYMEX again released an energy futures trading contract for heating oil.
 The oil market was much more receptive to this futures contract, as volume traded picked up significantly in October 1979.
 This heating oil futures contract established NYMEX as the leader in futures and options for energy.
 Emboldened by their success, NYMEX introduced a leaded gasoline futures contract in 1981, and an unleaded gasoline futures contract in 1984.
 A year earlier than the unleaded gasoline futures contract, NYMEX launched the first crude oil futures contract for West Texas Intermediate (WTI).
 Propane soon followed in 1987, and the NYMEX natural gas futures contract was introduced in 1990.

 The NYMEX WTI futures contract quickly became the most actively traded futures contract on a physical commodity in 1987, when it surpassed gold.
-One of the major reasons for this quick succession was the price collapse of crude oil at the end of 1985, which encouraged hedging and futures product usage on almost all exchange energy products.
+One of the major reasons for this quick succession was the price collapse of crude oil at the end of 1985, which encouraged the use of hedging and futures products on almost all energy exchanges.

-Another factor that was involved in the rise of the NYMEX crude oil futures contract was the emergence of major banks infringing on the major oil companies’ core business.
+Another factor that aided the rise of the NYMEX crude oil futures contract was the emergence of major banks infringing on the major oil companies’ core business.
 By the banks offering over-the-counter (OTC) energy derivatives, the major oil companies, such as British Petroleum, Texaco, Mobil, Chevron, and Shell, were being squeezed out of a lot of the major contracts that they were accustomed to capturing.
 Therefore, the oil companies had to offer the same type of risk management services as the banks, which added enormous liquidity to the NYMEX futures contracts.
 The most recent development for NYMEX was the introduction of crack spread option contracts in 1994 for unleaded gasoline and heating oil.

 Current Market